 Remember, Boat Trip to the Dive Sites are parts of the experience.

-Bolaji Alonge is an Artiste and International Photographer and Blogger from Lagos, Nigeria who has been traveling the world for most parts of the last decade documenting exotic cultures, participating in experiences , Tourism, Networking, exchange of ideas and information that sometimes books and the internet do not offer.
+Bolaji Alonge is an Artist, International Photographer and Journalist from Lagos, Nigeria who has been traveling the world for the most parts of the last decade documenting exotic cultures, participating in experiences, Tourism, Networking, exchange of ideas and information that sometimes books and the internet do not offer.
 The aim is to document history, telling the African story from the African eyes using Photography predominantly and also bringing the world to Africa.

 -Bolaji Alonge (Feb.
 2017)